srikanthgali/ParaDetect/README.md

 - **Pre-trained Models**: Available on HuggingFace Hub for immediate use
 - **Sample Dataset**: Includes 50K sample dataset for quick experimentation
 - **Production Ready**: Optimized for deployment with proper model checkpointing
+- **MLOps Pipeline**: Complete ML pipeline with components, monitoring, and deployment

 ## 🤗 HuggingFace Hub Resources